icepic/wedge/.github/CONTRIBUTING.md

 Contributing to Go projects on GitHub is fun and easy.
 We recommend the following workflow:

-1. [Fork this repo](https://github.com/mholt/caddy).
+1. [Fork this repo](https://github.com/WedgeServer/wedge).
 This makes a copy of the code you can write to.

-2. If you don't already have this repo (mholt/caddy.git) repo on your computer, get it with `go get github.com/mholt/caddy/caddy`.
+2. If you don't already have this repo (`WedgeServer/wedge.git`) repo on your computer, get it with `go get github.com/WedgeServer/wedge/caddy`.

-3. Tell git that it can push the mholt/caddy.git repo to your fork by adding a remote: `git remote add myfork https://github.com/you/caddy.git`
+3. Tell git that it can push the `WedgeServer/wedge.git` repo to your fork by adding a remote: `git remote add myfork https://github.com/you/wedge.git`

-4. Make your changes in the mholt/caddy.git repo on your computer.
+4. Make your changes in the `WedgeServer/wedge.git` repo on your computer.

 5. Push your changes to your fork: `git push myfork`

-6. [Create a pull request](https://github.com/mholt/caddy/pull/new/master) to merge your changes into mholt/caddy @ master.
+6. [Create a pull request](https://github.com/WedgeServer/wedge/pull/new/master) to merge your changes into WedgeServer/wedge @ master.
 (Click "compare across forks" and change the head fork.)

 This workflow is nice because you don't have to change import paths.
 You can get fancier by using different branches if you want.

 ### Writing a plugin

-Caddy can do more with plugins!
+Wedge can do more with plugins!
 Anyone can write a plugin.
-Plugins are Go libraries that get compiled into Caddy, extending its feature set.
-They can add directives to the Caddyfile, change how the Caddyfile is loaded, and even implement new server types (e.g. HTTP, DNS).
-When it's ready, you can submit your plugin to the Caddy website so others can download it.
+Plugins are Go libraries that get compiled into Wedge, extending its feature set.
+They can add directives to the Wedgefile, change how the Wedgefile is loaded, and even implement new server types (e.g. HTTP, DNS).

-[Learn how to write and submit a plugin](https://github.com/mholt/caddy/wiki) on the wiki.
+[Learn how to write and submit a plugin](https://github.com/WedgeServer/wedge/wiki) on the wiki.
 You should also share and discuss your plugin idea [on the forums](https://caddy.community) to have people test it out.
 We don't use the Caddy issue tracker for plugins.

 ### Getting help using Caddy

-If you have a question about using Caddy, [ask on our forum](https://caddy.community)!
-There will be more people there who can help you than just the Caddy developers who follow our issue tracker.
-Issues are not the place for usage questions.

-Many people on the forums could benefit from your experience and expertise, too.
-Once you've been helped, consider giving back by answering other people's questions and participating in other discussions.
+If you have a question about using Wedge, create a new issue!

 ### Reporting bugs

-Like every software, Caddy has its flaws.
-If you find one, [search the issues](https://github.com/mholt/caddy/issues) to see if it has already been reported.
-If not, [open a new issue](https://github.com/mholt/caddy/issues/new) and describe the bug, and somebody will look into it!
-(This repository is only for Caddy, not plugins.)
+Like every software, Wedge has its flaws.
+If you find one, [search the issues](https://github.com/WedgeServer/wedge/issues) to see if it has already been reported.
+If not, [open a new issue](https://github.com/WedgeServer/wedge/issues/new) and describe the bug, and somebody will look into it!
+(This repository is only for Wedge, not plugins.)

 **You can help stop bugs in their tracks!** Speed up the patch by identifying the bug in the code.
 This can sometimes be done by adding `fmt.Println()` statements (or similar) in relevant code paths to narrow down where the problem may be.
 It's a good way to [introduce yourself to the Go language](https://tour.golang.org), too.

 Please follow the issue template so we have all the needed information.
 Unredacted&mdash;yes, actual values matter.
 We need to be able to repeat the bug using your instructions.
 Please simplify the issue as much as possible.
-The burden is on you to convince us that it is actually a bug in Caddy.
+The burden is on you to convince us that it is actually a bug in Wedge.
 This is easiest to do when you write clear, concise instructions so we can reproduce the behavior (even if it seems obvious).
 The more detailed and specific you are, the faster we will be able to help you!

 We suggest reading [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).

-Please be kind. :smile: Remember that Caddy comes at no cost to you, and you're getting free support when we fix your issues.
+Please be kind. :smile: Remember that Wedge comes at no cost to you, and you're getting free support when we fix your issues.
 If we helped you, please consider helping someone else!

 ### Suggesting features

-First, [search to see if your feature has already been requested](https://github.com/mholt/caddy/issues).
+First, [search to see if your feature has already been requested](https://github.com/WedgeServer/wedge/issues).
 If it has, you can add a :+1: reaction to vote for it.
 If your feature idea is new, open an issue to request the feature.
 You don't have to follow the bug template for feature requests.
 Please describe your idea thoroughly so that we know how to implement it!
 Really vague requests may not be helpful or actionable and without clarification will have to be closed.

-While we really do value your requests and implement many of them, not all features are a good fit for Caddy.
-Most of those [make good plugins](https://github.com/mholt/caddy/wiki), though, which can be made by anyone!
-But if a feature is not in the best interest of the Caddy project or its users in general, we may politely decline to implement it into Caddy core.
+While we really do value your requests and implement many of them, not all features are a good fit for Wedge.
+Most of those make good plugins, though, which can be made by anyone!
+But if a feature is not in the best interest of the Wedge project or its users in general, we may politely decline to implement it into Wedge core.

 ### Improving documentation

-Caddy's documentation is available at [https://caddyserver.com/docs](https://caddyserver.com/docs).
-If you would like to make a fix to the docs, feel free to contribute at the [caddyserver/website](https://github.com/caddyserver/website) repository!

-Note that plugin documentation is not hosted by the Caddy website, other than basic usage examples.
-They are managed by the individual plugin authors, and you will have to contact them to change their documentation.
+Wedge documentation is not yet available.

 ## Collaborator Instructions